 - (1) Any panel of the Court of Appeal shall sit in a multinational composition of five judges.
-It shall sit in a composition of three legally qualified judges who are nationals of different Contracting Member States and two technically qualified judges with qualifications and experience in the field of technology concerned. - (2) Any panel of the Court of Appeal shall be chaired by a legally qualified judge. - (3) The panels of the Court of Appeal shall be set up in accordance with the Statute. - (4) The Court of Appeal shall have its seat in f....f.
+It shall sit in a composition of three legally qualified judges who are nationals of different Contracting Member States and two technically qualified judges with qualifications and experience in the field of technology concerned.
+However, a panel dealing with actions under article 15 (g) shall sit in a composition of three legally qualified judges who are nationals of different Contracting Member States. - (2) Any panel of the Court of Appeal shall be chaired by a legally qualified judge. - (3) The panels of the Court of Appeal shall be set up in accordance with the Statute. - (4) The Court of Appeal shall have its seat in [...].

-The Registry
+Article 8 The Registry